 In recently, this is not just tasty but also the place of expressions for mother’s voice.

-It is written “Anything that doesn’t kill you is just a scratch. ” Japanese often think so…This means as same as “What doesn’t kill you makes you stronger“.
+“Anything that doesn’t kill you is just a scratch. ” Japanese often think so…This means as same as “What doesn’t kill you makes you stronger“.

 Every world, Mother is great!!😄